-It’s an opportunity for a small group of socially and environmentally responsible entrepreneurs in the apparel industry to come together for three days to collaborate on sustainability solutions for their organizations.
+It’s an opportunity for a small group of socially and environmentally responsible entrepreneurs in the apparel industry to come together to collaborate on sustainability solutions for their organizations.

 It’s a chance to dream bigger and bolder, and learn from a community of mentors, experts, and peers that can help fellows make an impact faster.

 Each year, the Collaboratory focuses on a different sustainability challenge facing the apparel industry.
-The focus of the second class is climate change, and we are bringing together a group committed to doing interesting work in this space.
-After a workshop weekend, fellows will have the opportunity to apply for up to $50,000 in funding to pursue bold solutions to reduce their organization’s, or the apparel industry’s, climate impact.
+The focus of the second class is climate change.
+Each fellow has the opportunity to apply for up to $50,000 in funding to pursue bold solutions to reduce their organization’s, or the apparel industry’s, climate impact.

-They should be curious, determined and values-driven.
+They are curious, determined and values-driven.
 Open to new ideas and eager to learn.
 Excited to build a community of like-minded individuals.
 Committed to act on what they learn through the LS&Co.
 Collaboratory.

-We are looking for leaders who have or are implementing an idea for reducing the climate impact of the apparel industry in one of four areas: raw materials, product design, manufacturing or consumer use.
-We’re especially interested in candidates with inventive, tangible solutions for making an impact in these areas.
+We have selected leaders who have inventive, tangible solutions for reducing the climate impact of the apparel industry in one of four areas: raw materials, product design, manufacturing or consumer use.

 Founder and executive director of The Colours of Nature, is designing and building an extension of the company’s natural indigo fermentation dyeing facility that will enable water reductions in fiber dyeing at scale.